VCA West Mesa Animal Hospital

 1.0

-3 years ago I had one of their veterinarians prescribe an antibiotic to my dog that proved to be quite harmful to animals so I stopped it mid cycle.
+3 years ago I had a veterinarian prescribe an antibiotic to my dog that proved to be quite harmful to animals so I stopped it mid cycle.
 A few months later this caused the ends of his ears to be eaten up with what they thought was mange.
 The veterinarian at VCA west side discovered that the antibiotic that they had prescribed to him caused this, it was a side effect.
 Come to find out that antibiotic was the most overprescribed and abused antibiotic by a veterinarians.
 The VCA west side veterinarian prescribed Pentoxifylin and told me that it would help correct the issue with the infections on the tips of his ears.
-This was just yet another very harmful drug prescribed by them for my dog.
+This was a very harmful drug prescribed by them for my dog.
 When I gave it to him he had begun bleeding from the infection spots on his ears.
 This drug causes an increase risk of bleeding and prolonged clotting time!
-I've never paid so much money to one veterinarian company that get such bad advice and harmful drugs given to my dog!
+I've never paid so much money to veterinarian companies to get such bad advice and harmful drugs given to my dog!
 So if you love your animals take them somewhere else!

 • CG